jdillonh/Vynth/README.md

 type them out by hand.
 Similar to [Hydra](https://github.com/ojack/hydra) but designed to be approached by people who don't have experience coding.

-Keep in mind that this project is a WIP and things are subject to change, but everything listed is fully supported.

 ## How do I use it?
-Every basic patch starts with 3 things:
+Basically you make some blocks, connect them and then press *REL* (Reload) Every basic patch starts with 3 things:
 A *Driver*, an *Oscillator*, and the *Output Module*.
 After creating a patch by connecting these modules, press the *Reload* (rel) button in the top right corner of the screen.

+## Modules
+Modules are little boxes that represent an input, function or transformation.
+To add one to your patch click it's cooresponding box on the left or top panels.
+To remove a module right click it.
+Making patches in Vynth means connecting

 ### Patching
-Connecting modules (or patching) is the fundamental interaction of Vynth.
+Connecting modules (or patching) is the main interaction of Vynth.
 To create a connection, simply click on an outlet, and then on an inlet.
 If you click on an outlet and then decide that you don't want to create a connection, simply click in empty space and the pending connection is canceled.
 You can also create connection backwards, by first clicking on an inlet, and then an outlet.

-I plan on adding some better UI for this
-(where you can actually see the pending cable attached to your mouse).
+You can delete a connection by right clicking a cable.

 ### Drivers
 There are 3 types of drivers.